rasikaseneviratne/test/README.md

 # test

-Using this to test a ingress-nginx on k8s
+Using this repository to store a YAML file to create a service in nginx namespace